flh3/theme-academic-cv-new/content/post/2025_LSA_MI/index.md

 The article is open access but you can get the updated, corrected version [here](MIwithLSA.pdf) (as of 2025.04.16).

-There is a slight adjustment (for the original article) when it comes to parallel processing (an additional package needs to be loaded).
-This is using the Belgian PISA dataset.
+There is a slight adjustment (for the original article) when it comes to parallel processing (an additional package needs to be loaded). `rblimp` has also been updated to work with factor variables.
+This example uses the Belgian PISA dataset.
 Read the article as it explains the steps.

 ## 1. Read in the data and load the required libraries